SoftlySplinter/sem1020-assign2/papers.md

 ## 4. [A Digital Technique for Art Authentication](http://www.cs.dartmouth.edu/~rockmore/pnas-rev.pdf)

 ### Pros

+* High-res images
+* Promising results
+* Results correspond with expert

 ### Cons

+* Tiny data set (13 images)
+* Results only expressed in terms of distance
+* Specific to a small group of artists with a similar style

 ## 5. [When Van Gogh meets Mandelbrot: Multifractal classification of painting's texture](http://www.sciencedirect.com/science/article/pii/S0165168412000308)